Does Medicare Cover Pneumonia Shots?

 Does Medicare cover pneumonia shots?

-You should get the pneumonia shot if you are 65 or older or if you suffer from certain illnesses, such as chronic heart, lung or liver disease.
-Healthy adults aged 19 to 64 do not typically need to get vaccinated against pneumonia.
+Those aged 65 or older, and people suffering from certain illnesses, such as chronic heart, lung or liver disease, should get the pneumonia vaccine.
+Healthy adults aged 19 to 64 do not typically need to get pneumonia shots.

 Sources

-ValuePenguin used data from the Centers for Disease Control and Prevention (CDC) for the compiling of pneumonia vaccine prices.
+ValuePenguin used data from the Centers for Disease Control and Prevention (CDC) to find pneumonia vaccine prices.
 Medicare coverage information was taken from the Centers for Medicare & Medicaid Services (CMS) and Medicare.gov.

 Editorial Note: We are committed to providing accurate content that helps you make informed financial decisions.
 Our partners have not endorsed or commissioned this content.